RjieChen/Cognitive-Drive/README.md

 ### Data Info Generation

-Before training, the dataset infos need to be generated using the following command (example):
+Before training, the dataset infos need to be generated using the following command:

 ```bash
 # Generate data infos for training